sariahmghames/MPIC-Net/README.md

 clone ros_myo and yostlab_imu separately and add them to this repo

-For more details Email: sariahmghames@gmail.com
+We use transfer learning  from the MPNet work: https://github.com/ahq1993/MPNet

-Also, we use transfer learning  from the MPNet work: https://github.com/ahq1993/MPNet
+For more details, you can get in touch @sariahmghames@gmail.com